Flash-X/Milhoja/docs/UserManual/input_interface.rst

 essentially what the hand-written data packets used, where the size of the array was determined by NUNKVAR and the variable masking was set using a separate variable masking function.
 Only this time, only the data packet itself would have access to the variable masking information, keeping it self contained.
 The problem with this solution is that it's much more error prone when creating DataPacket jsons.
+The upside is that it's an easy solution to this problem.

 The data in this array is copied into the device being used.
 This dictionary consists of several keywords: